 By the 1960s the Algarve had been discovered as a promising golf destination, but the emergence of mass tourism made the Algarve the most important holiday destination in Portugal.
 This development is still going on as the increasing passenger numbers arriving at Faro airport and a number of new hotel, resort and golf projects indicate.

 In the Algarve-Portal you will find one of the most complete portfolios of hotels, holiday villas & apartments and other accommodation, that you can book at guaranteed best prices only.
-Today you have the choice between almost 2.500 different properties: Hotels & Resorts.
+Today you have the choice between several thousand different properties: Hotels & Resorts.

 In addition you will find a list of the most popular camping grounds and youth hostels in the Algarve.